-Area 1: Goal F Kentucky Analysis
+Area 1: Goal F Maine Analysis

-Kentucky's requirements do not ensure that special education teachers are prepared to teach contentarea subject matter.
+Maine's requirements do not ensure that special education teachers are prepared to teach content-area subject matter.

-Teacher preparation programs in Kentucky are not required to provide a broad liberal arts program to teacher candidates for elementary special education.
-The state does not require these candidates to receive any preparation in elementary subject areas.
-In addition, Kentucky requires that elementary special education teachers pass only a Praxis II specialty test that pertains to special education and not the general subject-area test taken by other elementary
+Teacher preparation programs in Maine are not required to provide a broad liberal arts program to teacher candidates for elementary special education.
+The state does not require these candidates to receive any preparation in elementary subject areas, and it requires that elementary special education teachers pass only the Praxis II specialty tests that pertain to special education and not the general subject-area test taken by other elementary candidates.

-Kentucky also does not ensure that teacher candidates for secondary special education are "highly qualified" in at least two subject areas.
-In fact, these candidates are not even required to complete a subject-matter major or pass a subject-matter test.
-The state additionally does not require dual certification (in which special education teachers must attain licensure in both special education and a specific subject area), so there is no assurance that secondary special education teachers have sufficient preparation in any of the content they may need to teach.
+Maine also does not ensure that teacher candidates for secondary special education are "highly qualified" in at least two subject areas.
+In fact, the state does not even require that these candidates complete a subject-matter major or pass a subject-matter test.
+It additionally does not require dual certification (in which special education teachers must attain licensure in both special education and a specific subject area), so there is no assurance that secondary special education teachers have sufficient preparation in any of the content they may need to teach.

-Finally, Kentucky does not have a unique HOUSSE route for new secondary special education teachers.
-The state has not yet phased out the use of its HOUSSE route for veteran teachers and allows its new secondary special education teachers to use this HOUSSE route to gain highly qualified status in multiple subjects.
+Finally, Maine does not have a unique HOUSSE route for new secondary special education teachers.
+Although the state discontinued its HOUSSE route for veteran teachers after the 2005-2006 school year, it allows special education teachers to continue to use this route to gain highly qualified status in multiple subjects.